Mailman (City Letter Carrier)

 -must i wear strictly uniform or may i buy simular items

-Asked by morgan almost 11 years ago
+Asked by morgan about 11 years ago

 Congratulations on being hired as a CCA.
 First I will answer your questions and then I may give you some advice.